yoohyunseog/nb-cache-tuner/README.md

    - Right: Top 10 NB_MAX/NB_MIN computed over a rolling window.
 3. Click `Rank/Spec` to append CPU/GPU specs and (on Windows) Top Processes (CPU).
 4. When both Top 10 lists are filled, the session may auto-finalize (`[Finalized: auto END]`).
 5. Click `Screenshot` to copy the current dashboard to the clipboard.
-Save to `docs/example_output.png` to display it in this README.
+Save it as `image.png` in the project root to display it in this README.

 ## Interpreting the result (based on sample image)
 - **Top 10 NB_MAX (high)**: windows ranked by highest peak (e.g., idx 143  1.98).
 Helps spot spikes.